marcellobarylli/Recurrent-Parameter-Generation/README.md

 ######################## on line 43 in your_training_tag.py ########################
 - from dataset import Cifar10_ResNet18 as Dataset
-+ from dataset import YourDatasetName as Dataset
++ from dataset import Your_Dataset_Name as Dataset
 ######################## on line 43 in your_training_tag.py ########################

 ###################### on line 49-91 in your_training_tag.py #######################